Composition Root by Mark Seemann

 Using a DI Container is often a good choice.
 In that case it should be applied using the Register Resolve Release pattern entirely from within the Composition Root.

-Read more in Dependency Injection in .NET.
+Read more in Dependency Injection Principles, Practices, and Patterns.